 XLaunchPad supports multiple desktops indicated by dots in the lower center of your Desktop.
 The application launcher is compatible with both, 32-bit and 64-bit editions of the Microsoft Windows operating system and can be downloaded from the developer’s website.

-During my brief time with the program, I found it to be good use as it tends to render your PC/desktop a more Mac like look and interface, thereby helping you get best of both worlds.
+During my brief time with the program, I found it to be of good use, as it tends to render your PC/desktop a more Mac like look and interface, thereby helping you get best of both worlds.
 In all, a good application – worth trying once.

 XWidget from the same developers, may also interest you.